 An innovative new two-year pilot archive service is being finalised for summer 2020 at Central Library.
 This will trial an integrated archives and library service to cover archives, local studies, reference, events, exhibitions, outreach and activity.
 The co-created programme will offer old and new activities for all audiences.

 Buckinghamshire Archives is the County Archives and Local Studies Library for the historic county of Buckinghamshire.

 They offer a range of resources to support research in family, local and house history in the county.
 They acquire and preserve archive and research materials relating to the historic county of Buckinghamshire.
 They also help present and future generations by promoting the use and enjoyment of materials for cultural, educational, recreational and administrative needs.

-Follow the Centre for Buckinghamshire on:
+Follow Buckinghamshire Archives on:

 Collecting and sharing the stories of our city and our rich heritage.

 Living Archive collects, preserves and shares the history and heritage of Milton Keynes.
 Living Archive was conceived as an antidote to the assertion that ‘new towns have no history’.
 It was nurtured by the belief that ‘everybody has a story to tell’.
 It has recorded, archived and celebrated the unique history of residents’ lives and sense of place.